Djibouti entry requirements for Ghana passport holders

 No transit visa needed

-Ghana passport holders transiting through Djibouti-Ambouli International Airport do not need a transit visa if staying airside and not passing through immigration.
+Ghanaian citizens transiting through Djibouti–Ambouli International Airport do not need a visa if staying airside and continuing on the same or connecting flight within 24 hours.

 Airside transitAllowed up to 24h